erf/error_or/README.md

 ## Features

-Alternative error handling by wrapping a function that may throw exceptions, in a function that handles these and returns an `ErrorOr`.
+Alternative error handling by wrapping a function that may throw exceptions, in a function that handle these and returns an `ErrorOr`.

-Call the function that returns an `ErrorOr` without the try/catch and check if it `hasError` before calling `value`.

-Alternatively, wrap the throwing function using `ErrorOr.wrap` which will handle the try/catch and return an `ErrorOr` with the result.
+A more explicit way of defining a function which may return an error and avoid having to try/catch these functions.

 `ErrorOr` can be used for both async and synchronous functions.